stepanjakl/stepanjakl.github.io/README.md

 # Personal website of Štěpán Jákl

-**Experienced and detail-oriented user interface engineer who specialises in crafting intuitive digital solutions.**
+**Experienced and detail-oriented user interface engineer focused on crafting intuitive, high-performance digital experiences.**

+**Equally dedicated to engineering and design, with a pragmatic mindset and a strong emphasis on user experience.**

 **Committed to delivering high-quality results for projects with exciting propositions and realistic goals.**

-**Proficient in both back-end and front-end development, with a focus on prioritising user experience.**

-**Equally dedicated to code and design.**

 ---